leodoprado/leodoprado/README.md

 ## Hey welcome to my profile
 ### I'am Leo

+<p>· Graduating in Computer Science at URI Erechim
 <p>· Technology enthusiast and all it has to offer
-<p>· Graduating in Computer Science at URI Erechim
-<p>· Studying English on online platforms
-<p>· Digital game lover
+<p>· Besides technology, I love studying finance

 *Always looking for the next level.*
 <div>